kortdriessen/lab-notebook/spikesorting/spikesorting_procedure.md

 2. If cluster is not noise, decide if KS label is correct.

 3. Once cluster has been labelled as good or mua, check for splits and merges
+    - NOTE: generally, if you've decided that the cluster is MUA, it is generally OK to ignore splits and merges unless there is something very obvious.
+Splits and merges are, by far, most important for single units (i.e. units labelled by the user as 'good').
 4. Add notes

 # Most efficient steps: